AbhishekJsX10/IMBD-Mongo-App/README.md

 #### Authentication and Security

-**Challenge:**  Ensuring secure user authentication and data privacy using Firebase.
+**Challenge:**  Ensuring secure user authentication and data privacy using MongoDb and ExpressJs.

-**Solution:** Leveraged Firebase Authentication to establish secure user authentication through google pop-up, prioritizing data protection and privacy.
+**Solution:** Authentication Routes were developed and JWT token was establish to secure user authentication, prioritizing data protection and privacy.
 Implemented stringent security rules to control access to sensitive data and mitigate unauthorized actions.

 #### Wishlist Management

 **Challenge:** Creating an efficient Wishlist management system with seamless add, remove, and uniquness made available for every user.

-**Solution:** Developed a robust wishlist management system using Firebase database and connecting it with firebase authentication, enabling smooth operations for adding, removing, and updating movies/TV shows in the Wishlist Page.
+**Solution:** Developed a robust wishlist management system using by passing and saving Id of bookmarked item to backend and extract it on the watchlist page.

 #### Responsive UI